-Fig. 9.6 Very quickly, initial symmetry in the system is broken, and neurons which initially encoded random vocal configurations now encode a small number of configurations which are systematically reused by agents when they babble: the vocal space has been discretized.
+Figure 6 Very quickly, initial symmetry in the system is broken, and neurons which initially encoded random vocal configurations now encode a small number of configurations which are systematically reused by agents when they babble: the vocal space has been discretized.
 Besides, these self-organized elementary configurations are the same in all robots of the same population, but different across populations.
 One can see it on this figure which represents the perceptual neural maps of two agents after 2000 vocalizations, where the configurations encoded by neurons are clustered (top), as well as their corresponding distributions (bottom).
-The auditory space is here projected on the first and the second effective formant, expressed in barks, which allows us to visualize the self-organized vowel systems the result of social interactions but rather of the internal coupling between speech perception and production.
+The auditory space is here projected on the first and the second effective formant, expressed in barks, which allows us to visualize the self-organized vowel systems.

+As a matter of fact, several variants of this experiment can be set up and permit to refine the conclusions.
+First, it is possible to experiment what happens when there is only one single robot which is listening to itself babbling.
+In this case, one also observes a crystallization of vocalizations: it quickly ends up producing vocal trajectories that systematically reuse few key articulatory configurations.
+One can deduce that the formation of phonemic coding, i.e. discreteness and combinatoriality, is not the result of social interactions but rather of the internal coupling between speech perception and production.
 Yet, whereas the vocalizations of isolated babbling agents will crystallize on different vocalization systems, these systems will spontaneously synchronize when they share the same environment and are capable of hearing each other: in this case, the self-organized systems are approximately the same in all agents on the same population.

-A second significant variant of this experiment consists in varying the morphophysiological properties of the auditory and phonatory systems so as to determine the impact of these properties on the systems that form (or do not form).
-In particular, an essential property of the speech organs is the non-linearity of the function that maps articulatory configurations to acoustic waves to auditory perceptions.
+A second important variant of this experiment consists in varying the morpho-physiological properties of the auditory and phonatory systems so as to determine the impact of these properties on the systems that form (or do not form).
+In particular, a crucial property of the speech organs is the non-linearity of the function that maps articulatory configurations to acoustic waves to auditory perceptions.
 The human vocal tract is indeed such that for certain articulatory configurations, small variations produce small variations in the perceived sound, while for other articulatory configurations, small variations produce large variations in the perceived sound.
-Now, this property is central in several theories that propose to explain why speech is phonemically coded, such as in Stevens' quantal theory (Stevens 1989) or in the DRM model (Mrayati et al. 1988).
-It is possible to use models of the ear and the vocal tract that are realistic and include this type of non-linearity, but it is also possible to construct on purpose a non-realistic model to evaluate the specific impact of the non-linearities.
-These experiments were run, and with a linear model one observes that in a population of babbling robots the crystallisation we presented above still happens: vocalizations self-organize into a combinatorial system in which particular articulatory configurations are systematically reused in vocal trajectories.
-Thus, we can draw a first conclusion: these simulations show that phonemic coding can appear spontaneously without non-linearities in the auditory-phonatory system.
-This does not imply that non-linearities do not accelerate the formation of phonemic coding, but that they are not necessary, as proposed in the quantal theory or in the DRM model.
+Now, this property is central in several theories that propose to explain why speech is phonemically coded, such as in Stevens' quantal theory (Stevens, 1989) or in the DRM model (Mrayati et al., 1988).
+It is possible to use a model of the ear and the vocal tract that are realistic and include this type of non-linearity, but it is also possible to construct on purpose a non-realistic model to evaluate the specific impact of the non-linearities.
+These experiments were run, and with a linear model, one observes that in a population of babbling robots the crystallisation we presented above still happens: vocalizations self-organize into a combinatorial system in which particular articulatory configurations are systematically reused in vocal trajectories.
+Thus, we can make a first conclusion: these simulations show that phonemic coding can appear spontaneously without non-linearities in the auditory-phonatory system.
+This does not imply that nonlinearities do not accelerate the formation of phonemic coding, but that they are not necessary, as proposed in the quantal theory or in the DRM model.